maarten-pennings/howto/c64functions/readme.md

   - In a next call to `FNF()`, the value of `A` is again looked-up, so if `A` is changed the new value will be picked up.

-  An example, that peeks character codes or color from row `Y` on the screen.
+  Find below an example, which peeks character codes or color indices from row `Y` on the screen, `Y` being a global variable.
+The column `X` is passed as argument.

   ```bas
   100 A0= 1024:REM ADDRESS FOR CHAR MEM